parya-j/camera-calibration/README.md

 # camera-calibration
-remove the distortion from images
+find the camera parameters (calibrate.py) and remove the distortion from images (undistorted.py)